Embroidered States Artwork

 Perfect For: A wine devotee, recycling enthusiast, or country-style buff.

-Make It Say Christmas: Choose flannel in holiday red-and-green plaid, or look for sleeves sporting a holiday pattern.
+How to Make It Say Christmas: Choose flannel in holiday red-and-green plaid, or look for sleeves sporting a holiday pattern.
 Top the bottle with holiday-hue ribbon.
 Add glasses with etched snowflakes or other winter motifs.

 Make a gift as warm as your holiday sentiments.
 A custom tea blend with all the trimmings gives your favorite tea-lovers a reason to think fondly of you with every sip.